 How to Apply

-Applications for the 2019 Spring Semester Programme will open on 1st December 2017
+Applications for the 2019 Spring Semester Programme are now open!

 You will need to have completed at least two years of study at your home university before beginning your semester at Cambridge, and you should normally possess a cumulative GPA of at least 3.75.
 If you have a lower GPA but have been adversely affected by special circumstances then your application may be considered, and if this is the case you should send a supporting statement with the application explaining your situation.